BlockchainCharlotte/blockchain/README.md

 The Blockchain Charlotte devs are planning on using this fork as a learning tool and extending the functionality to further match production worthy blockchains.
 Please open an issue with anything that you may want to implement or see implemented as part of the meetup group.

 ## Installation
+1. Make sure you have Python 3.6 installed
+2. Setup a virtual environment using the method of your choice. (direnv, virtualenv, pipenv, etc...)
+3. Activate environment
+4. Install requirements
+'''
+$ pip install -r requirements.txt
+'''
+5. Run the server:
+'''
+$ python blockchain.py
+'''
+##Pipenv
 1. Make sure [Python 3.6+](https://www.python.org/downloads/) is installed.
 2. Install [pipenv](https://github.com/kennethreitz/pipenv).